 sizing walls before papering

-I’ve had a few enquiries recently, asking about the best product to size walls prior to hanging lining paper or wallpaper.
+I’ve had a few enquiries recently, asking about the best product for sizing walls before papering with lining paper or wallpaper.
 I think this rush of interest may be related to reports that Dulux Decorator Centres are no longer stocking conventional glue size, due to lack of demand?

-If you have a lot of filler on a wall, or a wall that has been patch plastered in the past, or a bare plaster wall surface, it is vital to prepare the surface before hanging paper.
+Do you have a lot of filler on a wall?
+Or a wall that has been patch plastered in the past?
+Or a bare plaster wall surface?
+If so it is vital to prepare the surface before hanging paper.

 Size has served decorators well for centuries.
 Add hot water, stir and apply the gluey coating.
 Diluted wallpaper paste is a poor man’s substitute for size.
 PVA is a great choice for “size” if you like to gamble!

 Beeline Primer Sealer is my preferred “size”- a multi-use water-based coating that looks like PVA, dilutes up to 3:1 with water.

 – It seals porous surfaces to prevent paste from drying too fast

 -It binds dusty surfaces to create a solid base

 -It provides a uniform surface with “hooks” to maximise the sticking effect of paste.

 All-in-all Beeline (as I refer to it) provides a great surface for papering over.
 Just like size, it offers good slip and extended / even drying out time.
 In addition to olde worlde size, it also offers problem-solving characteristics.
 I wrote about how to prevent lifting edges using Beeline Primer Sealer.